hbrc-fpga-class/peripherals/hba_quad/sw/readme.txt

 HARDWARE

-The hba_qtr provides an interface to two
+This module provides an interface to two quatrature encoders.
+This module senses the direction and increments or decrements the encoder count as appropriate.
-QTR reflectance sensors from Pololu.
-Each sensor returns an 8-bit value which represents The time it took for the QTR output pin to go low after being charged.
-The higher the reflectance the shorter the time for the pin to go low.
-The resolution of the 8-bit value is in 10us.
-So max value of
-255 gives a time of 2.55ms.
+Each encoder count is a 16-bit value, stored in two 8-bit registers.
+It is recommended to disable the encoder updates before reading the encoder values.
+Then re-enable encoder updates after the values are read.
+The encoder counts will still be updated internally only the updating to the register bank is paused.

 RESOURCES

 ctrl : This get/set the control register.
-    - Bit 0 : Enable QTR0 (left).
+    - Bit 0 : Enable left encoder register updates
-    - Bit 1 : Enable QTR1 (right).
+    - Bit 1 : Enable right encoder register updates
     - Bit 2 : Enable interrupt.

 This resource works with hbaget and hbaset.
 The startup value is 0, with everything disabled.
 Example values:
-    - 3 : Enable both QTR0 and QTR1, no interrupt.
+    - 3 : Enable left and right encoder updates, no interrupt.
-    - 7 : Enable both QTR0 and QTR1, enable interrupt.
+    - 7 : Enable left and right encoder updates, AND enable interrupt.

-qtr0 : Reads the last qtr0 value.
+enc0 : Reads 16-bit left encoder value.
+Handles disabling
+updates, reading LSB and MSB, and assembling the value.
+Then restores the ctrl value back to saved value.
 This resource works with hbaget and hbacat.

-qtr1 : Reads the last qtr1 value.
+enc1 : Reads 16-bit right encoder value.
+Handles disabling
+updates, reading LSB and MSB, and assembling the value.
+Then restores the ctrl value back to saved value.
 This resource works with hbaget and hbacat.

-period: Sets the trigger period.
-Granularity 50ms.
-Default/Min 50ms.  time = (period*50ms)+50ms.

 EXAMPLES
-Set the trigger period to 100ms.
-Enable both qtr0 and qtr1, no interrupt
+Enable updates and interrupts
-Read back the last value of qtr0.
+Read the the 16-bit left encoder value
-Read back the last value of qtr1.
+Read the the 16-bit right encoder value

- hbaset hba_qtr period 1
  hbaset hba_qtr ctrl 3
- hbaset hba_qtr qtr0
+ hbaset hba_qtr enc0
- hbacat hba_qtr qtr1
+ hbaset hba_qtr enc1